 Disappointingly the journey I was on with my training and improving my fitness stopped as I allowed work and wedding planning to take over.
 For sometime now I have wondered what to write as my comeback post and had got to the point where I had been wondering whether to delete this blog altogether.

 I started Challenge Kate to document my training for my first triathlon which I completed last year just before my last post.
-Yet, reading back through the posts it would seem like a sad thing to do.
+Yet, reading back through the posts it would seem like a sad thing to simply delete something that meant and still means a lot too me.
 Reading through the posts I remember the journey and how amazing it felt to complete something that seemed so unimaginable nearly two years ago.
-I remember not being able to sleep after completing my first triathlon as I my mind whirled with ‘I did it, I really did it.’
+I remember not being able to sleep after completing my first triathlon as my mind whirled with ‘I did it, I really did it.’
 I felt really happy.

 From reading through all my past posts I’ve decided that I can’t just give up.
 I need to dust myself off and resume with my training and improving my fitness.
 I need to pick up on the momentum I gained last August.